 We improve maternal and newborn survival by increasing access to basic, clean supplies for childbirth and in the last decade have sent more than 1.65 million Birthing Kits to organisations around the world.

 One woman’s story of childbirth in Uganda and the hope and empowerment that a Birthing Kit brings

 REACHING THOSE FURTHEST BEHIND

-We reach the most vulnerable mothers and newborns as a key program strategy and in alignment with the global commitment of the Sustainable Development Goals era to ‘leave no one behind’.
+BKFA's focus on reaching the most vulnerable mothers and newborns is a key program strategy and is aligned with the Sustainable Development Goals agenda and its commitment to ‘leave no one behind’.

-Using simple, evidence-based interventions—such as birthing kits—we target needs of poor, marginalised and hard-to-reach mothers.
+Using simple, evidence-based interventions—such as Birthing Kits—we target the needs of poor, marginalised and hard-to-reach mothers.
 In every developing region, the poorest women are least likely to have a skilled attendant during delivery and face the highest risk of dying in childbirth.
 Health systems are also weakest and most poorly resourced in rural areas.
 The majority of our Birthing Kits reach mothers in rural and remote locations.

 Read more about Birthing Kit recipients here.

 INCREASING GEOGRAPHIC FOCUS

 Our growing focus in Eastern Africa and South Asia enables us to prioritise our work with some of the world’s most high-need populations.
-These two regions encompass countries with diverse and often complex environmental, political and humanitarian situations.
+These two regions contain countries with diverse and often complex environmental, political and humanitarian situations.
 A regional focus strengthens our capacity to effectively build relationships and monitor our programs in the field.
 In Eastern Africa we support collaborative maternal and newborn survival projects in Ethiopia and Uganda.
 In South Asia we are developing avenues for broader engagement in India.

 Read more about our approach here

 CREATING SUSTAINED CHANGE

-We design for long-term social and behaviour change which continues to improve the lives of mothers, newborns and their communities into the future.
+We plan for long-term social and behaviour change to improve the lives of mothers, newborns, and their communities into the future.
 We believe that most maternal and newborn deaths can be avoided if all women have access to basic healthcare during pregnancy, childbirth and postpartum periods.